flexera-public/policy_templates/operational/dbaas/aws/rds_backup/README.md

 ### What it does

 This Policy Template will check your account for Amazon RDS Instances with non-compliant backup settings.

-It takes the following parameters:
+### Input Parameters

+This policy has the following input parameters required when launching the policy.

-- `Email addresses of the recipients you wish to notify` - Email to alert when it finds S3 buckets that meet the criteria.
+- *Email addresses of the recipients you wish to notify* - Email to alert when it finds S3 buckets that meet the criteria.
-- `Backup Retention Period` - Example value: `7`
+- *Backup Retention Period* - Example value: `7`
-- `Preferred Backup Window` - Example value: `08:00-08:30`
+- *Preferred Backup Window* - Example value: `08:00-08:30`

+### Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report

 ### Required Permissions